GPCRmd/covid-docs/source/workbench.rst

   Click on the **+** sign beside each time-dependent predictor to see the value of the predictor by simulation time.
 By clicking on the plot, the user can set the Viewer to the corresponding trajectory frame.

+* | **User-provided descriptors**, which can be provided by the user as a CSV-formatted file, based on the template provided at the top of the section (example here_).
+Upload the CSV, with comma separated values, using the "Browse" and "Upload" buttons to generate the corresponding sliders.
+  | Of note, custom descriptors enable the inclusion of arbitrary external data, as well as non-linearities and interactions, in the prediction models.

 .. _`Epstein's coefficient of difference`: https://doi.org/10.1038/215355a0
 .. _`Experimental exchangeability`: doi.org/10.1534/genetics.104.039107
 .. _`Grantham's distance`: https://doi.org/10.1126/science.185.4154.862